Impact of the COVID-19 pandemic on public transport: United Kingdom

 In 2020 bus, air, and train services were reduced in the United Kingdom.
-Initially public transport use declined by around 90 percent in London since the national coronavirus lockdown was implemented.
-London's mayor Sadiq Khan made all bus travel free from 20 April and told passengers to only board by the middle doors in a bid to protect bus drivers, after 20 of them and several TfL employees died from Coronavirus.
+Initially public transport use declined by around 90% in London since the COVID-19 lockdowns were implemented.
+London's mayor Sadiq Khan made all bus travel free from 20 April and told passengers to only board by the middle doors in a bid to protect bus drivers, after 20 of them and several TfL employees died from COVID-19.
 Bus travel fares were reinstated from 23 May, after a conditional bailout of Transport for London by the Department for Transport.
 From 15 June it became compulsory to wear a face covering on public transport in England.

-Throughout the pandemic, people had been told not to use public transport for non-essential travel, to help stop the spread of COVID-19 and allow for social distancing in carriages, for essential workers.
+Throughout the pandemic, people had been told not to use public transport for non-essential travel, to help stop the spread of COVID-19 and allow for social distancing in carriages for essential workers.
 This advice was rescinded on 17 July 2020, in advance of further easing of lockdown measures, including the removal of remote work advice.